Elektron simplifies the groovebox again with Model:Samples

 Elektron has typically shown a preference for eight musical tracks on their instruments.
 It’s a feature found on the Octatrack, Digitakt, and Analogue Rytm.
 For this machine, Elektron went with six instrument track The Digitone, Elektron’s FM synthesizer, offers four tracks, so it’s not a complete surprise that the company opted for something different with Model:Samples. s.
 This could be limiting for some more advanced electronic musicians and producers, but it shouldn’t be too much of an obstacle for novices or those who, again, aren’t too put off by limitations.

 Selecting tracks and assigning samples to them is as easy as the Digitakt, though slightly different.
 The track buttons are velocity sensitive like Elektron’s Analogue Rytm, but not as responsive to different types of pressure.
-If players plan on tapping out sounds on this machine in the studio or live like its an Akai MPC Live or even an Ableton Push, then the Model
+If players plan on tapping out sounds on this machine in the studio or live like its an Akai MPC Live or even an Ableton Push, then the Model:Samples might not be the best groovebox option.

 As with Elektron’s other grooveboxes, variability can be programmed into the sequencer, allowing players to break out of Model:Sample’s 64-step sequencer.
 Unlike the Digitakt, however, pattern chaining isn’t as immediately intuitive, but it does allow players to select patterns from any of the banks for pattern chaining, which is great for evolving tracks.
 Other parameters, like Nudge, Chance, Parameter Locks, and Conditional Trigs allows players to impart even more variability into the 64-step sequencer and chained patterns.